toumorokoshi/transmute-core/docs/index.rst

 * validation and serialization to and from native python objects which use `schematics <http://schematics.readthedocs.org/en/latest/>`_.
 * :doc:`autodocumentation <autodocumentation>` of all handlers generated this way, via `swagger <http://swagger.io/>`_.

+To use this functionality, it's recommended to build or use a framework-specific wrapper library, to handle a more fluid integration.

 An example in flask looks like:

 .. code-block:: python